Samsung September 2021 security update is now rolling out for these Galaxy devices

 Next in line for the update, owners of the Galaxy S10 Lite began spotting the September 2021 security patch update by September 3, with the first reports coming from Spain.

 Meanwhile, the Galaxy S20 trio — including the base, Plus, and Ultra models — got the relatively minor September update just a few days after a dedicated One UI 3.1.1 upgrade that enhanced things like app opening speed, camera speed, and more.
-As of September 9, the unlocked models of the Galaxy S20 series began receiving the update in the United States.
+As of September 9, the unlocked models of the Galaxy S20 series began receiving the update in the United States, with carrier models following suit on the 17th.

 Surprisingly, the newer Galaxy S21 series was further behind on this update, with device owners in Europe seeing the update on September 6, a full week after the Galaxy S20 FE.
 The Galaxy S10 series trio was next, with the S10, S10+, and S10e receiving the update that same day.